-New England Patriots defensive backs and twin brothers Devin and Jason McCourty wrote a guest column Monday for Sports Illustrated's "The MMQB" expressing safety concerns about playing football amid the coronavirus pandemic.
+New England Patriots defensive backs and twin brother Devin and Jason McCourty wrote a guest column Monday for Sports Illustrated's "The MMQB" expressing safety concerns about playing football amid a global pandemic.

 Download the MyTeams app for the latest Patriots news and analysis

 On Tuesday, their teammates chimed in on Twitter to address the elephant in the room about football in the era of COVID-19.

 I don’t know who needs to hear this but you can’t social distance football...— J Jones (@Jonathan_Jones2) July 14, 2020

 Ain’t no way— Dont'a Hightower (@zeus30hightower) July 14, 2020